-Hands on Thailand (HoT) is a unique, reasonably-priced, 3-week, study-abroad, service-learning, mind-expanding, transformative adventure in Chiang Mai, where students immerse themselves in the culture and beauty of Thailand.
-Situated in South East Asia and focused on service learning, HoT is one of the most fascinating yet least expensive study abroad opportunities at SJSU.
+Hands on Thailand (HoT) is a unique, reasonably-priced, 3-week, study-abroad, service-learning, mind-expanding, transformative adventure in the amazing city of Chiang Mai, where students immerse themselves in the culture and beauty of Thailand.
+Situated in South East Asia and focused on service learning and the sociology of culture, HoT is one of the most fascinating yet least expensive study abroad opportunities at SJSU.
 It is one of the best investments you can make in yourself!

 Will I be required to set up my own volunteering opportunity?

 Part of students’ responsibilities is to set up their own volunteering situation, whether it is with one of the organizations listed on the syllabus or another one the student finds.
 You should try to make contact before you arrive, but if it doesn’t work out beforehand, you can try further when in Chiang Mai.

 Can I switch volunteering placements or do more than one?

 Yes.
 As long as you accomplish at least 15 volunteer hours per week, you can volunteer at one or more organizations, doing so as you please to get the best experience for yourself, while helping others.

 Are all HoT activities and assignments required?

 Yes, all reflections sessions, group meals, volunteering hours, required field trips, required readings, and a complete journal are required.